Fire and Ice (1983 film): Home media

 The film was released on VHS, Betamax, CED, and LaserDisc by RCA/Columbia Pictures Home Video in 1983.
 GoodTimes Home Video re-released the film on VHS in 1988.
 In 2005, it was released on DVD by Blue Underground Entertainment on a limited edition two-disc set, paired with the documentary Frazetta: Painting With Fire, about the film's co-creator and producer, Frank Frazetta.
 The company later released the film on Blu-ray in 2008 with Remastered 1080p video and a 7.1 surround sound remix in both Dolby TrueHD and DTS-HD Master Audio.
+The film was released on 4K UHD by Blue Underground Entertainment on June 30, 2026 on a limited edition three-disc set with a Dolby Atmos soundtrack and a bonus soundtrack CD.

 Remake

 In 2010, Robert Rodriguez announced that he would direct a live-action remake of the film.
 Bakshi stated that he did not want any involvement with the film, but he agreed to license the rights to Rodriguez.
 The deal closed shortly after Frazetta's death.
 On December 18, 2014, Sony Pictures Entertainment acquired the filming rights to the live-action remake version of the film, to be directed by Robert Rodriguez.